-- All included tour of Sultanahmet in Istanbul with any highlight that you’d like to see.
+Get to know the real Istanbul with this all-inclusive tour of Sultanahmet that includes any highlight that you’d like to see.
 Do not miss a single site!

 (Blue Mosque is closed Friday mornings until end of noon prayer.
-Expect long lines at high season.)
+Expect long lines during the high season.)

 The world-famous Blue Mosque is one of Istanbul’s premier sights.
-Sultan Ahmet’s imperial mosque in Istanbul is still a working mosque with fascinating tile work- 21,043 of them to be precise – in every shade of blue.
-Blue Mosque in Istanbul is an essential part of Walking Tour Istanbul that lets us cover mosque architecture and basics of Islam in a very relevant setting.
+Sultan Ahmet’s imperial mosque in Istanbul is still a working mosque with fascinating tile work comprised of 21,043 tiles in every shade of blue.
+Blue Mosque is an essential part of our walking tour of Istanbul, allowing us to cover mosque architecture and the basics of Islam in a very relevant setting.

 Witness the glory of the Ottomans!

-Topkapı Palace is a place of opulence, complexity, and mystery that inspires awe and is a must to see in our Grand Tour of Istanbul walking tour.
+Topkapı Palace is a place of opulence, complexity, and mystery that inspires awe and is a must-see in our two-day Istanbul walking tour.

-We do include the outer terraced gardens, (again, no other tour does this part) where flowerbeds blaze with tulips of many colors, and we climb the high terrace to admire the view over the Golden Horn.
+Our tour includes the outer terraced gardens (not covered in any other tour), where flowerbeds blaze with tulips of many colors, and we climb the high terrace to admire the view over the Golden Horn.

 The Harem housed hundreds of women — mostly war captives — and family members as well as hundreds of eunuchs, who performed a whole range of administrative and personal duties.
-As part of our walking tour Istanbul, we walk through the sections where the eunuchs lived and were educated; then through the hallway to the courtyard of the concubines and the Queen Mother’s Rooms.
+As part of our walking tour, we walk through the sections where the eunuchs lived and were educated, then through the hallway to the courtyard of the concubines and the Queen Mother’s Rooms.

-Harem in Topkapi Palace is a must-see, and we make the effort of including it as part of our 2-day itinerary, but if you rather go on a shorter tour then consider booking the 1-day Highlights of Istanbul tour.
+The Harem in Topkapi Palace is a must-see, and we make the effort of including it as part of our two-day itinerary, but if you rather go on a shorter tour, then consider booking the Highlights of Istanbul tour.

 Sultan Mehmet II built Grand Bazaar in Istanbul in 1463 after the Ottoman conquest of Constantinople.